nginxinc/kubernetes-ingress/examples/custom-resources/jwks/README.md

 Instead of using a local secret to verify the client request such as in the [jwt](https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/custom-resources/jwt) example, we will define an external Identity Provider (IdP) using the `JwksURI` field.

 We will be using a deployment of [KeyCloak](https://www.keycloak.org/) to work as our IdP in this example.
+In this example, KeyCloak is deployed as a single container for the purpose of exposing it with an Ingress controller.

 ## Prerequisites